 Most enamels use a petroleum-based solvent and dry by evaporation, taking weeks to harden completely.
 Additional hardening occurs through chemical cross-linking, which builds bigger molecules.
 Baking can greatly speed the drying and hardening, but is not a practical choice for do-it-yourself work.

-Marine epoxy enamel -- ;rimer and topcoat -- can be purchased at boating supply stores.
-It largely avoids the drying issue, because it has two components which you mix together -- like epoxy glue.
+Marine epoxy enamel -- primer and topcoat -- can be purchased at boating supply stores.
+It largely avoids the drying issue, because it has two components which you mix together like epoxy glue.
 Most hardening occurs within a few hours through a chemical reaction.

-IThe coating is thick -- so only a couple of coats are needed -- and very durable.
+A marine-epoxy enamel coating is thick -- so only a couple of coats are needed -- and very durable.
 If you brush it on, it can get very ugly because of its tendency to sag and drip.
 Ugliness is an advantage, though, where it deters thieves.
-Because you can apply the coating yourself, the cost also is low.
+Because you can apply the coating yourself, the cost is low.

 Despite its low solvent content, marine epoxy enamel is smelly and toxic enough that you should mix and apply it outdoors or in a detached shed or garage.